aws/amazon-chime-sdk-js/README.md

 The use of TensorFlow runtime code referenced above may be subject to additional license requirements.
 See the licenses page for TensorFlow.js [here](https://github.com/tensorflow/tfjs/blob/master/LICENSE) and TensorFlow.js models [here](https://github.com/tensorflow/tfjs-models/blob/master/LICENSE) for details.

+Live transcription using the Amazon Chime SDK for JavaScript is powered by Amazon Transcribe.
+Use of Amazon Transcribe is subject to the [AWS Service Terms](https://aws.amazon.com/service-terms/), including the terms specific to the AWS Machine Learning and Artificial Intelligence Services.
+Standard charges for Amazon Transcribe and Amazon Transcribe Medical will apply.

+You and your end users understand that recording Amazon Chime SDK meetings may be subject to laws or regulations regarding the recording of electronic communications.
+It is your and your end users’ responsibility to comply with all applicable laws regarding the recordings, including properly notifying all participants in a recorded session, or communication that the session or communication is being recorded, and obtain their consent.

 ---

 Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.